SUSTAINABILITY WEEKEND AT ARIZONA SCIENCE CENTER

 Discover how to live life more sustainably at Arizona Science Center’s Sustainability Weekend!
-All weekend long, engage with hands-on activities roaming the Center, themed hourly demonstrations and virtual offerings on the Science Center’s social media channels.
+From Saturday, February 17 through Monday, February 19, 2024 explore topics like food chains, how to reduce your carbon footprint, composting and recycling, the art of upcycling, and more!
+All weekend long, engage with hands-on activities roaming the Center and themed demonstrations.

-All activities are FREE with general admission.
+All Sustainability Weekend activities are included with general admission to the Science Center.
 Additional tickets are required for the Irene P. Flinn Giant Screen Theater, Dorrance Planetarium, and featured exhibition.
 Children under 3 are always FREE.

 Looking for more ways to live sustainably?
 Check out the resources below!